Kalinjar Fort: Colonial period

 In 1803, the Peshwa was involved in direct skirmishes with the East India Company in which he was defeated.
 In the Treaty of Surji-Anjangaon, Peshwa Bajirao II ceded Bundelkhand to the East India Company after his defeat in the Second Anglo-Maratha war.
-The fort came under the management of the East India Company in 1805-06.
+The fort came under the management of the East India Company in 1805–06.
 The Old Bhatt royalty was expatriated and was granted separate sanads of Kirwi, Attra, Chitrakut Mathond, and Khurand.

 The fort was placed under the pre-Maratha constitution of Bundela - Jhijhotiya Chubes.
 However, during the first War of Independence in 1857, The Old Bhatta Aristocracy recaptured the fort driving Bundela back to Ajaygarh.
 In 1858, the British attacked the fort but the people at large resisted and fought a tough battle with Major Hugh Rose.
 A long drawn siege ensued in which almost 800 British and 3000 Indians were killed.
 This proved to be the toughest battlefield in Bundelkhand where English suffered maximum casualties.
 The English with the help of the states of Panna and Rewa captured this fort on 4 May 1858.
 The Last Bhatta Peshwas surrendered and were sent to Rewa as prisoners.
 Kalinjar subah was distributed in between Bundela, Rewa Solanki and Chaubes of Rajaula.
 The fort was decommissioned and its buildings were demolished, to prevent any further maratha garrisoning at Kalinjar, thus ending the legacy of this fort.
 The total chauth collection was estimated at 40 lakh shahi mohars.
-The Naukahai campaign of Rewa and Chunar Fort, was launched directly from Kalinjar in which the Sohagpur Amarkantak and Shahdol paragana were attached to Peshwa territories.
-Almost all the occupants of the fort were moon worshipers and are called Chandravanshi clans of Kshatriya, Brahmanas, Kalchuries and Yadavas.

 In 1812, the British troops marched into Bundelkhand, and after a long battle, they were able to annex the fort.
 The British seizure of Kalinjar proved to be a great watershed, transferring the legacy of the old aristocracy into the hands of the new bureaucracy of officials, who showed their loyalty to British imperialism by damaging the captured fort.
 The damages caused to the fort can still be seen on its walls and open spaces.

+Structures in the Fort

+Following structures have been identified in the fort.